MarkoVlaic/ftorrent/digestpp/README.md

 ## Known limitations

-* Included providers are written in standard C++ and may be slower than SIMD optimized implementations.
+* Included providers are complete in standard C++ and may be slower than SIMD optimized implementations.
 * Only complete bytes are supported for input and output.
 * Big endian systems are not supported.
 * No attempts were made to make implementation of every algorithm constant time.